Best hiking head torches of 2024 | In-depth reviews and top picks for every budget

 The two-button-plus-powertap method of operation takes some getting used to.
 The built-in battery also means it lacks the versatility of some hybrid rivals that allow either a rechargeable battery pack or AAAs.

-Read our Black Diamond Storm 500-R review
+Read our full Black Diamond Storm 500-R review

 Pros